Primrose Hill railway station: History

 The London and North Western Railway (LNWR) opened its station as Camden on 1 May 1852.
 It replaced an earlier station of the same name to the south-east that had opened on 1 November 1851.
 The station was the first station out of Euston on the West Coast Main Line.
 In 1866, the LNWR's station's name was changed to Camden (Chalk Farm) and it was resited to the north-west on 1 April 1872 to provide a better connection to the NLR's station.
 In 1876, the name was changed to Chalk Farm to match the NLR's station.

 The North London Railway (NLR) opened the station as Hampstead Road on 5 May 1855, replacing an earlier station of the same name to the east.
-(Note: The earlier station had been opened on 9 June 1851, by the East & West India Docks and Birmingham Junction Railway,which was renamed the North London Railway on 1 January 1853.)
+(Note: The earlier station had been opened on 9 June 1851, by the East and West India Docks and Birmingham Junction Railway, which was renamed the North London Railway on 1 January 1853.)
 The station was renamed Chalk Farm on 1 December 1862, and resited to the west, with four new platforms completed on 24 May 1872.
 From the 1860s the two stations were linked with a footbridge across the tracks.
 The LNWR platforms closed on 10 May 1915.
 The NLR platforms closed on 1 January 1917 for wartime economy measures.
 On 10 July 1922 the NLR reopened two of its station platforms along with the LNWR's platforms.